Grand Cru

 Vineyard

 The hill of Corton has a flared tapered shape.
-The top of the hill is a mixture of limestone and marl, the environment contains more colluvium and rocky elements.
+The top of the hill is a mixture of limestone and marl, mid-slope contains more colluvium and rocky elements.
+The bottom is composed of sediments from deposits of ancient riverbeds.

 Wine-Growing method : Sustainable